seregazhuk/seregazhuk.github.io_old/_drafts/2017-10-28-memcached-reactphp-p3.md

 }
 {% endhighlight %}

 Now, we can try it in action.
-For demonstration I have a simple script, that sets the timer and output Memcached version every second.
+For demonstration, I have a simple script, that sets the timer and output Memcached version every second.
 I also add two event handlers:

 - a handler to `error` event.
 This handler outputs the occurred problem and stops an event loop.
 - a handler to `close` event to simply debug when the connection was closed.